astravant/digitalgarden/_notes/daily-notes.md

 # September 4, 2018

-- While the ambition of changing the world and inspiring creators and everyday people to follow their dreams is an important driving force - I just love a challenge.
+- While the ambition of changing the world and inspiring creators and everyday people to follow their dreams is an important driving force - I love a challenge.
 Life is one big challenge to me.
 I’m in a competition with myself every single day.
 I do it to prove to myself that I can.
 I have these businesses and this vision for each of them and what I want to be able to accomplish with them and the people we want to impact, but at the end of the day just love the process.
 - My life is dedicated to teaching people how to create freedom and happiness and stability in their lives.
 Escape the status quo.

 # September 1, 2018

-## Thoughts

-- Few will act for the many, but many will act for the one.
-(Find one person or your family that you’re doing it for.)
+==Few will act for the many, but many will act for the one.==

 # March 25, 2018